About me.

 …

-In the fall of 2023 I was hired by the City of Richmond Hill as a Visitor Experience Attendant at the DDO.
+In the fall of 2023 I was hired by the City of Richmond Hill as a Visitor Experience Attendant at the RHDDO.
 In this part-time gig I get to greet the public and show them around the Observatory and talk about the site and how the telescope works.

 It seems that I have come full circle and now I get to be a Space and Science geek again!